Leeds Tramways Company

 Steam tram drivers (and stokers) wore typical railway footplate attire (heavy cotton jackets and trousers, light in colour) with grease-top or cloth caps (without badges).
 Conductors working the steam services wore identical attire to their horse-tram counterparts.

-For more information on Leeds Tramways Company, see: 'Leeds Transport Volume 1, 1830-1902' by J Soper; Leeds Transport Historical Society (1985) and 'A History of the British Steam Tram, Volume 3 by David Gladwin; Adam Gordon (2007).
+For more information on the Leeds Tramways Company, see: 'Leeds Transport Volume 1, 1830-1902' by J Soper; Leeds Transport Historical Society (1985) and 'A History of the British Steam Tram, Volume 3 by David Gladwin; Adam Gordon (2007).

 Images

-Horse tram drivers and conductors
+Horse-tram drivers and conductors

 Leeds Tramway Company horse tra